dmhernandez2525/DRY_Dry/src/docs/issues.md

 # Reporting Issues

-If you're experiencing an issue with HSDS: React, or have a neato enhancement idea, or feature request, please [create a new issue](https://github.com/helpscout/hsds-react/issues/new) on Github 🤗.
+If you're experiencing an issue with DRY: React, or have a neato enhancement idea, or feature request, please [create a new issue](https://github.com/helpscout/DRY-react/issues/new) on Github 🤗.

 ### Writing the issue